 Then everybody knows people who are the complete opposite.
 Those people who eat half a sandwich or a small salad at lunchtime and then declare themselves completely stuffed.
 And they’re not trying to be modest.
 They are actually completely full.
 They won’t eat more because it is uncomfortable for them to do so.
 These people are often quite thin.

-Many of our IDM Program clients have undergone bariatric surgery.
+Many of our The Fasting Method Program clients have undergone bariatric surgery.
 Their appetites were so far out of control that they felt they needed invasive, expensive surgery to regulate their unruly bodies.
 And despite all the promises of bariatric surgery to allow patients to lose weight and improve health, it fails almost invariably.
 The stories are eerily similar.
 Initially, they lose some weight, but after several months the weight creeps back on.
 But worse, they feel that their appetite is just as out of control as it has ever been.
 “How can this be?” they ask despairingly.
 “I’ve had my stomach physically stapled to make it smaller!”

 They misunderstood the problem with hunger.
 It’s not about the size of your stomach.
 Hunger does not occur because your stomach is too big.
 And if that is not the problem, then surgically cutting it smaller is not going to help.
 Likewise, hunger is not about your willpower or self-control.
 You cannot will yourself not to be hungry.
 You cannot ‘decide’ to be less hungry.
 You are hungry or you are not.
 Your appetite is hormonally driven.
 That is what we need to fix.
 Not surgically rewiring our intestines.
 Not counting calories.
 If you don’t regulate your appetite on a hormonal level, you’ll never regain control no matter how small your stomach is.